 Activity to Try

 Play Pictionary.
 You don’t need to run out and buy the board game.
 Make up your own list of words to draw.
-Be sure to include a variety of words such as words with prefixes, compound words, verbs, adjectives, or even your child’s current list of vocabulary words.
+Be sure to include various words such as words with prefixes, compound words, verbs, adjectives, or even your child’s current list of vocabulary words.
 Write the words on strips of paper for the game.

 You will need two teams or players.
 The first player selects a word and reads it silently.
 Start a timer.
 The player must then draw pictures of the word to show its meaning while the other team/player tries to guess the word.
-Record the time it took to correctly guess the word.
+Record the time it took to guess the word correctly.